hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="entitywrite"></a>
 # **EntityWrite**
-> void EntityWrite (EntityWriteRequest entityWriteRequest)
+> void EntityWrite (EntityWriteRequest entityWriteRequest, TimeSpan? wrapTTL = null)

 Create a new entity